arnicas/d3-faq/README.md

 * Code example: http://bl.ocks.org/curran/950cbe78b4c307fa14a1
 * Docs for it: http://d3-legend.susielu.com/

-####SVG Text
-TODO

-**How do I split long lines of SVG text?**
-TODO

-**How do I add an icon or html to SVG text?**
-TODO

-####Data() vs. Datum()**
-TODO

 ####Style vs. Attr for SVG elements
-TODO

-**Which takes precedence, which to use when:**

 Use style sheets when you can, because you want to keep the formatting independent of the code as much as possible.
 This makes it easier to swap in a new look without having to hunt through code for the right variables and when they are applied.
-This means instead of doing hard coded
+This means instead of doing hard-coded

 ````
     d3.select(‘rect’).style(‘fill’, ‘red’)